LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

 ### Have your changes deployed with help from the Data Platform Team

-At this time of writing, a tool is being developed to assist the Data Platform team in speedily rolling back faults that made it into production.
+At this time of writing, a tool is in our development backlog for assisting the Data Platform team in speedily rolling back faults that made it into production.
 In the meantime you will require assistance from team members with higher access privileges to manually perform fault rollback tasks which could take several hours depending on the nature of the fault.
 Therefore it is important to organize stand-by cover beforehand to ensure a member of the team is available to rollback data in production if needed.
 On previous occasions this has required some out-of-hours work to ensure the work was carried out before the scheduled overnight processes could run normally.